Thanishalva/webtoon-classifier/README.md

 The chatbot is designed to answer common questions about "Castle Swimmer."
 Below are examples of questions you can ask:

 **Example Questions**
-What is Castle Swimmer about?
+What is Castle Swimmer about
-Who are the main characters?
+Who are the main characters
-Tell me more.
+Tell me more
-What genre is Castle Swimmer?
+What genre is Castle Swimmer
-How many chapters does it have?
+How many chapters does it have
-What makes Castle Swimmer unique?
+What makes Castle Swimmer unique
-Who wrote Castle Swimmer?
+Who wrote Castle Swimmer
-What is the main theme of the story?
+What is the main theme of the story
-Are there any adaptations?
+Are there any adaptations

-How to Interact
+**How to Interact**
 Type one of the questions into the chat interface.
 If the chatbot does not understand, it will respond with a default message.
 Type "exit" to end the chat.